-This year, in 2016, #GivingTuesday happens on the 29th of December.
+This year, in 2016, #GivingTuesday happens on the 29th of November.
 This day is a unique opportunity to see your support to our NGO count more than ever!
-As the end of year is approaching, it is really important for us to receive donations so

 The Cambodian Rural Development Team is of course taking part to this event!
-This is for us an incredible occasion to raise funds for our projects since this year the Bill and Melinda Foundation made a generous gift of 1 Million USD to match the donation made this day!
-It means that all the donations made up to 1 Million USD will be 50% matched!
+This is an incredible opportunity for us to raise funds for our projects as this year, the Bill and Melinda Foundation have made a generous gift of 1 Million USD to match every donation made on this day!
+It means that all the donations made up to 1 Million USD will be 100% matched!
 To be clear, if you give $25 to CRDT, we will receive $50!

-Receiving individual donations is really important to us because it allows to less depend on the institutional donors and their criteria to fund our projects.
-Development projects completely depend on the generosity of the others, and on the Tuesday 29th of December, we rely on YOUR generosity!
+Receiving individual donations is really important to us because it allows to depend less on institutional donors and their criteria to fund our projects.
+Development projects completely depend on the generosity of others, and on the Tuesday 29th of November, we rely on YOUR generosity!

-80% of Cambodia’s population is rural, of those, only 47% have access to improved drinking water and 31% have access to sanitation.
-Pu Char Village is particularly remote and the poor conditions to water access and sanitation there are a challenge to both living and agriculture.
-Agriculture is the main source of income and the lack of water impacts endangered the food security as well as the villagers health.
+80% of Cambodia’s population is rural, of those, only 47% have access to improved drinking water and only 31% have access to sanitation.
+Pu Char Village is particularly remote and the poor sanitation conditions and limited access to clean water present a challenge to both everyday life and to agriculture.
+Agriculture is the main source of income and the lack of water impacts on food security as well as the villagers’ health.

-This project will provide an easy access to water to the 70 indigenous families of this village thanks to the 2 water supply systems, which will end the problems of water resources for agriculture and day-to-day life.
-The installation of toilets and water filters will ameliorate the sanitation and allow a better nutrition.
-The community will learn the new sanitation and hygiene practices through the trainings.
+Our project will provide easy access to water for the 70 indigenous families of this village due to the installation of 2 water supply systems, which will end the problems of water supply for agriculture and day-to-day life.
+The installation of toilets and water filters will improve sanitation and allow for better nutrition; and the community will learn better sanitation and hygiene practices through the training courses offered by CRDT.